fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The Beast will come out at that time.
-The Beast it will leave marks on people as believer or non-believer.
+The Daabba (referred to in the Bible as The Beast) is generally thought of as an animal or creature with a unique task that will appear at the End Times and is one of the major signs of the Day of Resurrection.
+It will emerge from the earth and shake the dust from its head.
+It will have with it the ring of Solomon and the rod of Moses.
+People will be terrified of it and will try to run away, but they will not be able to escape, because such will be the decree of Allah.
+It will destroy the nose of every unbeliever with the rod, and write the word "Kafir" (unbeliever) on his forehead; it will adorn the face of every believer and write the word "Mu'min" (faithful Believer) on his forehead, and it will speak to people.

 Some ahadith say that the Beast will be one of the first major signs of the Last Day, along with the sun rising in the west.

 The Beast of the Earth (Dābbat al-Arḍ), in Islamic eschatology, will be one of the signs of the coming of the Last Day.
 It will appear before or after the sun rises in the west, where the Beast will be sighted for the very first time.
 The Beast is mentioned in the Quran (in Sura An-Naml) and is also mentioned in the ahadith, which expand upon the characteristics of the beast.
 Islamic tradition holds that the Beast will precipitate the death of all true believers and the removal of the Quran from the world.
 The Quran mentions that the Beast will address the unbelievers and admonish them for their lack of attention towards God:

     And when the Word is fulfilled against them (the unjust), we shall produce from the earth a beast (Dabbat'ul-Ardh) to (face) them: He will speak to them, for that mankind did not believe with assurance in Our Signs.

     And on the day when We will collect from every people a party from those who believed our signs; then will they be formed into groups.
     Quran, surah An-Naml (The Ant) 27:82-83